 I feel a lot better now that all of my superannuation is in one place.
 I’m not paying fees on multiple accounts, interest is accruing on the one total amount, I can easily check my online portal to see how much super I have, and I know that there isn’t any money floating around out there that should really be with my preferred fund!

 I would recommend to anyone who isn’t sure where their super is to seek advice on the pros and cons of consolidating their superannuation, and what kind of benefits you might be able to receive.
 You can also do a search online through the myGov portal, to see how many superannuation accounts you have.
+It’s also possible to consolidate your super through this portal.
 It’s a good idea to research what the benefits of each fund might be, so that you can make an informed choice about your financial future.
 That’s what I’ve done – and I’m so glad that I did.

 Canstar note: Consolidating super funds is beneficial for many people but isn’t right for everyone (we explain some of the reasons why here), so the pros and cons should be carefully weighed up.
 When seeking the right fund for you there are many factors to consider, such as the fees charged, whether the insurance offering is suitable for you and the education and advice available.
 Past performance is an important consideration because it gives an indication of what a fund has been capable of delivering in the past through varied market conditions.
 However, investments can go up and down, so past performance is not necessarily indicative of future performance.

 Lucy Tramacchi is a communications specialist working in the field of disaster management.
 She is currently planning a fantasy novel series (watch out JK) while completing her third degree in professional writing and publishing.
 Her previous experience includes marketing, copywriting, and a detour into traffic management.